ChengGuo2000/ChengGuo2000.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a computer science graduate student at UCSD.
-My research interests lie in NLP and HCI, where I research about developing ways to train LLMs with human-in-the-loop.
-I self-initialized a project on developing a causal inference text benchmark with help from <a href = "https://www.amirfeder.com/">Dr. Amir Feder</a> at Columbia University and <a href = "https://biweihuang.com/">Prof. Biwei Huang</a> at UCSD.
+My research interests lie in NLP and HCI, where I research training LLMs with human-in-the-loop.
+I initialized a project to develop a causal inference text benchmark with help from <a href = "https://www.amirfeder.com/">Dr. Amir Feder</a> at Columbia University and <a href = "https://biweihuang.com/">Prof. Biwei Huang</a> at UCSD.

-I obtained my undergraduate degree at the University of Washington, Seattle, majoring in Human-Centered Design & Engineering (Data Science option), where I am lucky to work with <a href = "https://sourojitghosh.github.io/">Sourojit Ghosh</a> and <a href = "https://yunhefeng.me/">Dr. Yunhe Feng</a> at UW Seattle.
+I obtained my undergraduate degree at the University of Washington, Seattle, majoring in Human-Centered Design & Engineering (Data Science option), where I was lucky to work with <a href = "https://sourojitghosh.github.io/">Sourojit Ghosh</a> and <a href = "https://yunhefeng.me/">Dr. Yunhe Feng</a> at UW Seattle.

 Outside of my academic interests, I enjoy drama and theatre arts.